 See this online text:

-Posted on Europe Day or Schuman Day, 2018, in prayer that the once-Christian peoples of Europe may return to the Catholic Faith, for the salvation of souls and the restoration of civilisation.
-For other legally free ebooks, you may access the List of Free eBooks (Arranged by Title) and the List of Free eBooks (Grouped by Subject).
+On the Feast of the Holy Martyrs of Abitene (Abitinae).
+For other online texts and legally free ebooks, you may access the List of Free eBooks (Arranged by Title) and the List of Free eBooks (Grouped by Subject).

 “I am not asking you if you are a Christian, but if you have taken part in the assembly or if you have a book of the Scriptures [said the pagan magistrate] …